Identityofsine/no-story-snapchat/readme.md

 This repository contains a script that writes a few rules into the `FORWARD` chain of `iptables`.
 These rules block a few content servers that Snapchat uses to serve normal and discovery stories.

 This is intended to work with OpenVPN servers running in a Linux Environment.

+Basically, this script blocks Snapchat stories including Normal User Stories and Discovery Stories.
+It does not block messaging or any other Snapchat feature.

+> **Note:** This script is intended to be used with OpenVPN servers running in a Linux environment.
+It will not work with other VPN servers or on Windows.
+> There are many videos on how to make your own VPN using cheap VPS servers and OpenVPN.
+I recommend you watch one of those videos if you are new to VPNs.

 ## Why?
 It's just a productivity hack that I've been sitting on for a year now.
 I've been wanting to create a VPN server that blocks out Snapchat stories (which is my greatest vice right now).